brandmaier/reproducibleRchunks/cran-comments.md

 Dear CRAN maintainers,
 dear Beni Altmann,

-this is an update to the package based on suggestions by reviewers of the accompanying manuscript
+this is an update with new features (better support of code chunk options provided by the knitr package) and full backward compatibility.
+The package was checked locally and using winbuilder.

+Regarding the potential NOTE on the 403 ("forbidden") error when checking a link to the journal Collabra in the README.md: I double-checked that it works in a browser.
+I assume that Collabra blocks automated access from command line tools like curl.

 ## R CMD check results